magerrrr/Pokemon/README.md

 - If you want to get previous 20 pokemons - press the previous button.
 - You can get ALL Pokemons from the server.
 It's simple - for it you can press "Get all pokemons!" button.
 - You can find your favorite Pokemon by type - for it chooses a pokemon's type.
+- You can see moves list of each pokemon in pop-up window by click button Show moves.
+- You can see evolution information of each pokemon in pop-up window by click button Show evolutions.